Tua Tagovailoa: Personal life

 Tagovailoa graduated early from Saint Louis School and moved with his family to Alabaster, Alabama, after his commitment to play for the University of Alabama.
 Tagovailoa is an evangelical Christian.
-He has been married to his wife, Annah (née Gore), since 2022.
+He has been married to his wife, Annah, since 2022.
 They have two children; a son, and a daughter.

 Although Tagovailoa is predominantly right-handed, his father trained him to throw the ball with his left hand as a child, because he wanted a left-handed son.
-He is one of two starting left-handed quarterbacks currently in the NFL, alongside Michael Penix Jr.
+As of the 2025 season, he is one of three starting left-handed quarterbacks currently in the NFL, alongside Michael Penix Jr. and Dillon Gabriel.

-His younger brother, Taulia Tagovailoa, is currently a quarterback in the IFL for the Massachusetts Pirates and previously played in the CFL and ELF.
+His younger brother, Taulia Tagovailoa, is currently a quarterback in the United Football League (UFL) for the Houston Gamblers and previously played in the CFL, ELF and IFL.
 He transferred to Maryland in 2020 after spending a year as Tagovailoa's backup at Alabama in 2019.
 Two of Tagovailoa's cousins also play football: Myron Tagovailoa-Amosa played on the defensive line on the Raiders; Adam Amosa-Tagovailoa played on the offensive line at Navy.

 In 2023, Tagovailoa began practicing jiu-jitsu in response to the concussions he suffered in the 2022 NFL season.

 Tagovailoa is a supporter of the Samoa national rugby league team, and publicly pledged his support to the team during the 2021 Rugby League World Cup where they made the Final for the first time.

 In 2025, Tagovailoa was added to President Donald Trump's Council on Sports, Fitness, and Nutrition.
 Although he was named to the council without his knowledge, Tagovailoa went on to call the nomination "an honor".